John Barnes: Early life

-Barnes was born in Jamaica, to Roderick Kenrick "Ken" Barnes (a Trinidadian) and Frances Jeanne Hill (a Jamaican).
+Barnes was born in Jamaica to Roderick Kenrick "Ken" Barnes (a Trinidadian) and Frances Jeanne Hill (a Jamaican).
 Ken Barnes hailed from Port of Spain, Trinidad and Tobago emigrating to Jamaica in 1956 as a member of the West India Regiment.
 He joined the Jamaica Defence Force when formed after the nation's 1962 independence when he was initially commanding officer of the 1st Battalion Jamaica Regiment.
 In 1973, he was promoted to colonel remaining in the army until retiring in 1989.
 While in the army, he was a semi-professional footballer for a Jamaica National Premier League club and also captained the Jamaica national football team.
 Barnes spent his early childhood living in Jamaica's biggest military base, playing football and living a disciplined life.
 His father was president of the Jamaica Amateur Swimming Association and later formed Jamaica's first bobsleigh team.

 Barnes' father was a huge squash and football fan who encouraged his son to pursue sports, having named him after Welsh footballer John Charles.
 Ken Barnes, who was promoted to Colonel in 1973, was appointed Defence adviser to the High Commission of Jamaica, London (1976–1981), and Barnes moved to London with his family in January 1976, when he was 12 years old.
 He attended the rugby-playing St Marylebone Grammar School then a short stint at Haverstock School, Camden Town.
 While at school he played four years of youth football at the Stowe Boys Club in Paddington.

+Barnes mother, Frances Jeanne Hill, was the daughter of journalist, politician and trade unionist, Frank Hill, who had been imprisoned by the Jamaican governor, Sir Arthur Richards in 1942, along with his brother Ken, after being accused of trying to overthrow the government.
+Jeanne herself was arrested in 1964 when she took part in a demonstration against political bias at the Jamaica Broadcasting Corporation.